Skip to main content

 Our Impact

-Based on their assessment of the economy, they recommended that the Fed increase the target range of the federal funds rate another 0.75% to 3.75%-4%, continue with the balance sheet drawdown of $95 billion/month, communicate their commitment to reducing the inflation rate, and be aware of potential liquidity issues in short term funding markets.
+Based on their assessment of the economy, they recommended that the Fed maintain the target range of the federal funds rate at 3.75%-4%, continue with the balance sheet drawdown of $5 billion Treasuries and $35 billion agency mortgage-backed securities per month, and communicate their commitment to controlling inflationary pressures.

 Bentley has been competing in the Fed Challenge since 2007.
 We have won the Boston regional competition four times: 2010, 2012, 2014, and 2015.
 At the national level, we won the national championship in 2010, were runner up in 2012, and were honorable mentions in 2014 and 2015.
 The Boston region is perhaps the most competitive region in the entire Fed Challenge, featuring Harvard, Dartmouth, Yale, BC, BU, Tufts, and a host of other top schools.